andresibarrarodriguez/Master-Dissertation-Repository/README.md

 ```bash
 $\phi_1 \ \phi_2 \ \phi_3 \ \phi_4 \ \phi_5 \ \phi_6 \ \phi_7 \ \phi_8 \ \phi_9 \ \phi_{10}$ ./run-unc-bound-constr,
 ```
 where each $\phi_i$ represents a different parameter of the GENCAN algorithm, and following the order defined in gencanma-forcutest.f90.
-After compilation, we proceed to execute the $R$ script using the command:
+After compilation, we proceed to execute the R script using the command:

 ```bash
 Rscript Irace_Gencan-4.0.0.R.